FaaSr/faasr-v1.github.io/_pages/home.md

 * The FaaSr package takes care of using cloud provider specific APIs to 1) handle the passing of arguments to your function, 2) handle data transfers from/to S3 buckets, and 3) trigger the execution of “downstream” function(s) in your workflow

 In other words, FaaSr deals with the specifics/complexities of multiple cloud APIs and exposes to you a simple interface that is consistent across providers.

-### <i class="fas fa-cubes"></i> How do I get started?

-Coming soon!
-The first public release of FaaSr is currently under active development with a target release in Fall'23 - please contact us if you would like to learn more about it.